thacherT1D/4rsam/Misc/Intro to Git.md

 ## Why is a version control system important?

-A version control allows developers to revert a software project back to a specific revision.
+A version control system allows developers to revert a software project back to a specific revision.
 This is extremely useful for the times when you accidentally introduce a bug into a project.
 Everyone makes mistakes, even professional programmers with years of experience.
 With a VCS, making mistakes is no big deal.
 Just hop into your VCS time machine!

 For example, imagine a VCS with three revisions.